-Should the intern have an accident, the host company must inform the sending university within 24 hours by sending the following documents to this address firstname.lastname@example.org:
+In case of accident, the host company must inform the sending university within 24 hours by sending the following documents to te email: email@example.com:

 - medical certificate issued by A&E or doctor who examined the patient;

-Undergraduates who have to go to companies or organisations to collect data and/or documentation in order to prepare their thesis, can formalise both the host’s and their own position with a procedure which is independent from the internship and without having to have a training project.
+Undergraduates who need to go to companies or organisations to collect data and/or documentation in order to prepare their thesis, can formalise both the host’s and their own position with a procedure which is independent from the internship and without a training project.

 Insurance cover for civil liability against accident is however guaranteed although health insurance while abroad would be the student’s responsibility.